 You may notice some small foundation problems around your property and just figure it’s no big deal.
-However, if you don’t take care of a small problem, it can quickly become a big problem.
-The small problem can not only cause damage but if ignored, the problem can quickly become too costly to afford.
+However, if you don’t take care of a small problem, it can quickly become a BIG problem.
+The small problem can not only cause damage but if ignored, the problem can quickly become too costly to afford to repair.

 It is a good idea to take a look around your property and see if there are any warning signs of structural issues occurring.
 There are many things that should throw a warning flag if you come across them:

 A small crack can be a sign of a bigger problem.
 Something is causing that crack and it’s not going to heal itself.
 There may uneven settling going on under the structure, causing the building to lose support.
 Another cause of foundation cracks is the soil that is against the wall.
 Too much water or not enough water in the soil can cause a problem for foundation walls.
 Too much water and the soil can exert hydrostatic pressure, causing the wall to lean or bow into the basement.
 Too little water and the soil will contract, leaving little support for the foundation wall.

 If you discover water damage in the walls or a leak in your basement or crawl space, that is a big sign that there is probably some type of structural damage going on.
 An experienced inspector can determine the cause of the leak and suggest the best method of repairing it.
 A water leak should be addressed as soon as it’s discovered because there may be a lot happening behind the scenes.
 It might just be caused by a misplaced downspout or it could be something more serious like a leaking pipe or cracked foundation.